 Make Spooky Bat Wings

 Looking for a fun, economical costume idea?
-Does your child love to pretend play that she is an animal?
+Does your child love to pretend he is an animal?
 Instead of buying expensive costumes at a store this year, try making a special spooky outfit.
-Encourage your young artist to fashion his own bat wings that are perfect for an imaginative Halloween story creation.
-Not only will this bat wing activity help your child create her own original costume, but she'll also better understand size and shape as well as develop her fine motor skills!
+Encourage your kid to fashion his own bat wings that are perfect for an imaginative Halloween story creation.
+Not only will this bat wing activity show your child how to create his own original costume, but he'll also come to better understand size and shape as well as develop his fine motor skills!

 What You Need:

 - Large sheets of black paper, preferably thick paper such as poster board

 - Thick black string or yarn

 - Tempera paints

 - Start by discussing bats with your child.
 It may be helpful to read a non-fiction book about bats or show him a few photographs.
 Ask him to describe what a bat looks like.
 Talk about the bat wings specifically in terms of shape, size, color, and function.

 - Now ask your child to use chalk or a white crayon to draw outlines of bat wings on the black paper.
 They should be large enough in size to fit him.

 - Help your child to cut the wings out.